-In encouraging an inclusive rather than 'top-down' approach to the implementation, the importance of good communication (Broome, 1990) was recognised and carefully addressed by the group during the planning phase, but later acknowledged as a less successful element of their work.
+In encouraging an inclusive rather than 'top-down' approach to the implementation, the importance of good communication (Broome 1990) was recognised and carefully addressed by the group during the planning phase, but later acknowledged as a less successful element of their work.
 All the formal channels of communication in the organisation were utilised, open forum meetings arranged for the midwives, and a series of regular 'project update' newsletters widely distributed.

 Nevertheless, these strategies failed to reach all those intended.
-Individuals did not attend the meetings, newsletters were frequently viewed as "just another bit of paper pinned to an overcrowded board" and, most seriously, information failed to reach the majority of the GPs who referred to the service, despite using their recognised communication system.
+Individuals did not attend the meetings, newsletters were frequently viewed as 'just another bit of paper pinned to an overcrowded board' and, most seriously, information failed to reach the majority of the GPs who referred to the service, despite using their recognised communication system.
 When information was sent personally, the GPs complained they had not been consulted, and formed an agitation group - a situation which took sensitive negotiations to defuse and nearly jeopardised the project.
 A GP 'panel' was then established which met regularly until the project had been running for nearly a year.

-Individual face-to-face contact proved the most successful form of communication, both in attracting midwives to the project and, if points of potential resistance could be identified, in "picking them off individually rather than as a group".
+Individual face-to-face contact proved the most successful form of communication, both in attracting midwives to the project and, where points of potential resistance were identified, addressing concerns by 'picking them off individually rather than as a group'.
 Informal communication mechanisms also proved highly reliable.
 Those who were interested informally sought and obtained what proved to be accurate information.
-However, those resistant to the change avoided information, choosing not to read or even to misinterpret information provided.
-Successful communication required an active and positive reception (MacDonald and Hearle, 1984).
+However, those resistant to the change avoided information, choosing not to read or even to mis-interpret information provided.
+Successful communication required an active and positive reception (MacDonald and Hearle 1984).
 However well-planned the communication mechanisms utilised, information provided was clearly interpreted according to an individual's personal agenda, and various strategies then used by them to seek, or alternatively avoid, further clarification.

 Change appeared more readily accepted when positive pre-existing relationships, particularly those of trust, were built upon.
-The consultants in the smaller unit were reported as presenting little opposition and a manager suggested they "didn't notice the caseload project arriving".
-Conversely in the larger unit, where the directorate system was relatively new, the proposed change generated a lot of questioning.
-A member of the Directorate noted that there was "no outright coherent opposition, ..... a bit of sniping" which needed "explaining and reassuring rather than persuading", but it took much longer to reach an acceptance.
+The consultants in the maternity department were reported as presenting little opposition and, a manager suggested, 'didn't notice the caseload project arriving'.
+Conversely in the larger maternity hospital, where the directorate system was relatively new, the proposed change generated a lot of questioning.
+A member of the Directorate noted that there was 'no outright coherent opposition, ... a bit of sniping' which needed 'explaining and reassuring rather than persuading', but it took much longer to reach an acceptance.

 Overcoming such reluctance took its toll, and support within the implementation team was crucial to maintain the energy and fight.
-When tired and seriously questioning the wisdom of the project, a manager noted how, being called at home by a consultant one Saturday morning with the comment: "You've got to go for this project.
-And if it fails so be it.
-Try it." re-vitalised their spirit.
+When tired and seriously questioning the wisdom of the project, a manager noted how their spirit was re-vitalised when a consultant called them at home one Saturday morning with the comment: 'You've got to go for this project.
+And if it fails, so be it.
+Try it.'
 The encouragement given was based on years of trust and mutual support gained from working in the same unit.
 Once the possibility of failure was acknowledged and accepted, the energy to continue and succeed was forthcoming.